-In this lesson, you will be reviewing new employee orientation for the University of Florida (UF) Department of Health Outcomes and Policy, as well as completing required training from UF.
+In this lesson, you will be reviewing new employee orientation for the University of Florida (UF) Department of Health Outcomes and Biomedical Informatics, as well as completing required training from UF.
 This training includes training in HIPAA and preventing harassment.
 Please contact your supervisor with any questions about training requirements.

 Resources for New Citizen Scientists